LibriVox/librivox-ansible/docs.md

 ## Upgrades and databases

-WordPress, phpBB and MediaWiki may need to update their DB schemas following a version update.
+WordPress, phpBB, MediaWiki and the catalog (CodeIgniter) may need to update their DB schemas following a version update.
 For WordPress, this is done in the web console when accessing the `wp-admin/` URL.
-For phpBB and MediaWiki, it is done via the CLI.
+For everything else, it is done via the CLI.

 ```
 $ pwd